cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 - Customisable civ pool, user options, persistent feature states, and automatically logged civ pool over program sessions (February 2025)
 - Ctrl+Z/Ctrl+X undraw/redraw feature, ability to save and load presets, and to join AoE2DE lobbies using lobby code (March 2025)
 - Quicksave and quickload feature, shortcut button to sustainability app (April 2025)
-- Pre-loaded sounds for smooth playback on slow machines, support for Three Kingdoms DLC, undo reset feature (May 2025)
+- Support for Three Kingdoms DLC, undo reset feature (May 2025)

 ## Why was Fresh Random Civ Picker created?
 I got the idea to create this application when I was playing the game one day and got to play the same civilisation twice throughout five matches, despite the fact that I picked random every time and the fact that the game has 45 civilisations.
 This made me feel frustrated and that I was wasting my time.
 As a full-time student and with other priorities in life I do not have the time to play the game every day.
 I might only have the opportunity to play five matches in a month.
 I want to play random civilisations and I also want to minimise the repetition of some factors like the civilisation played.
-The frustrating experience of having to replay the same civilisation during my precious few five matches in a game that has 45(!) civilisations gave me the motivation to create a solution for this problem.
+The frustrating experience of having to replay the same civilisation during my precious few five matches in a game that has 50(!) civilisations gave me the motivation to create a solution for this problem.
 Thus, the idea, work, and birth of this program came to.

 ## Acknowledgements